lee772943638-design/SiFli-SDK/docs/source/en/app_note/debug_logging.md

 ```

 #### Analyzing Crash Context with Ozone
+##### Using Jlink (USB) connection for configuration
 If the log analysis cannot pinpoint the crash issue, the Ozone debugging tool provided by Segger can be used.
 Ozone is easier to attach to the chip via JLink during a crash compared to Keil (as Keil configurations can easily reset the chip and destroy the crash context).

 > Ozone can also be used in cases where the board is not crashed and can be attached for step-by-step debugging, similar to Keil, although its stack analysis seems to be less effective.

-- Create a new project, select the appropriate device driver (ButterFlier is SF32LB6XX), CPU model (ButterFlier is CM33), and peripheral SVD files (used to view peripheral registers, only for internal Sifli use, users can ignore it).
+- Create a new project, select the appropriate Device driver (Cortex-M33), choose the Register Set as Cortex-M33 (with FPU), and the peripheral SVD file (select based on the chip model, the path is in _$SDK_ROOT/tools/svd_external)
 ![Ozone Debug Step 1](../../assets/Ozone_debug_Step1.png)

 - Select the connection method for JLink, using SWD interface.